 According to latest market reports, an increasing number of retirees like you are still severely indebted.
 This is wreaking havoc on their retired life, especially on their savings and credit.
 Moreover, you may get bombarded with several credit score misconceptions when thinking of using any particular debt relief option.
 Finally, senior citizens (retirees) too often fall prey to some of these credit score misconceptions.

-Fact: Any unpaid medical debt will show up on your credit report as soon as it is sent to the collections.
-These collection accounts will have a negative impact on your FICO score since according to research, such financial activities are indicative of probable credit risk.
-However, the extent of their impact on your credit score will be determined on the basis of the collected information, along with different other information shown on your report.
-Moreover, as the newer versions of the FICO scores keep coming up, smaller amount of collection accounts (actual debt amount being lower than $100) will be ignored by the score.
+Any unpaid medical debt shows up on credit report (especially if they’re sent to collections), which have a negative impact on FICO score.
+However, the extent of the impact is determined on the basis of the collected information, along with different other information shown on your report.
+Moreover, smaller amount of collection accounts (actual debt amount being lower than $100) is usually ignored by the score.

-Fact: Both foreclosure as well as short sale are equally harmful for your credit.
-This is due to the fact that both of them are regarded as loan primarys - a factor that the FICO scoring model uses to predict your credit-worthiness.
-However, there is a certain differentiation, in case you owe a deficiency balance amount to your lender and it gets reported following the closure of a short sale on your property.
-If a deficiency balance is reported, your credit score will suffer more as compared to a short sale with no deficiency balance at all.
+Both foreclosure and short sale are equally harmful for your credit, as they are regarded as loan primaries - a factor the FICO scoring model uses to predict your creditworthiness.
+However, if you owe a deficiency balance amount, and it is reported, your credit score will suffer more as compared to a short sale with no deficiency balance at all.

-Fact: As per the law, Attorney Generals (AGs) can file a lawsuit against any credit repair agency under the federal Fair Credit Reporting Act.
-Many consumers reportedly lodge complaints with the FTC or their state attorney generals in order to help defend themselves against the three leading credit-reporting agencies - Experian, Equifax and TransUnion.
+As per the law, Attorney Generals (AGs) can file a lawsuit against any credit repair agency under the federal Fair Credit Reporting Act.
+Many consumers reportedly lodge complaints with the FTC or their state attorney generals to help defend themselves against the three leading credit reporting agencies - Experian, Equifax and TransUnion.

-Fact: Credit scores will appreciate you for having no debt at all.
-Actually, a number of metrics are used in various credit scoring systems that penalize you for owing outstanding loan balances to others.
-Basically, using your credit card upto its credit limit, having multiple accounts with high outstanding balances, having a number of delinquencies and the likes, hurt credit scores.
+Credit scores will appreciate you for having no debt at all.
+A number of metrics are used in various credit scoring systems that penalize you for owing outstanding loan balances.
+Basically, using your credit card up to its credit limit, having multiple accounts with high outstanding balances, and having a number of delinquencies and the likes, hurt credit scores.

-Fact: The truth is debt settlement does impact your credit scores negatively.
-However, negotiating for a settlement wont ding your credit score, but having your debts settled successfully will.
+Debt settlement does impact your credit scores negatively.
+However, negotiating for a settlement won’t ding your credit score, but having your debts settled successfully will.
 Moreover, missing monthly payments will also pull down your credit score, as often asked by the debt settlement companies.
-Actually, primary credit accounts and the names of the creditors accepting your settlement offer have adverse effects on your credit scores.

-Fact: Your credit score will start improving after about one year from the date of your complete discharge under bankruptcy.
+Your credit score will start improving after about 1 year from the date of complete bankruptcy discharge.
 This is very likely to happen if you continue to make monthly payments on time.
-Moreover, seven to ten years later, youll be able to gain complete control over your credit score and that the lenders will once again be willing to grant you fresh credit at affordable rate of interests.
+Moreover, 7-10 years later, you’ll be able to gain complete control over your credit score and lenders will once again be willing to grant you fresh credit at suitable terms and conditions.

-Fact: You will have to pay off your debts in order to establish that you are capable of managing multiple lines of credit efficiently.
-Alternatively, not borrowing any loan at all will make it difficult for you to get a credit card or any other type of credit, for that matter.
-Hence, if you start slow but are responsible with your purchases and payback your balances on-time, then you can build a pretty stellar credit score.
+You will have to repay your debts to establish that you are capable of managing multiple lines of credit efficiently.
+Alternatively, not borrowing any loan will make it difficult for you to obtain a credit card or any other type of credit.
+Hence, if you start slow but are responsible with your purchases and pay back your balances on time, you can build a pretty stellar credit score.